mdrennan91/rust-hangman/README.md

 # Future Work

-- Display the list of guessed letters so far during the game
 - Implement different numbers of lives based on difficulty level
 - Add support for multi-word phrases with spaces
 - Load word lists from a JSON file instead of plain text